zenith-trade/maiker-contracts/docs/PRD.md

   - `fee_shares_pending`: Shares allocated to fees but not yet claimed
   - `position_count`: Number of active positions
   - `positions`: Array of position public keys
+  - `positions_value`: Array of position values same ordering as positions array
+  - `last_position_update`: Array of timestamp when the position value was last updated.
+Ordering is same as positions array pubkeys
   - `last_rebalance_time`: Timestamp of the last rebalance
   - `bump`: PDA bump